BlockchainZoo/keyhub-vault/packages/keyhub-vault-web/README.md

-# Key Vault
+# Key Vault for Web

-This is the offline key vault (a.k.a. "wallet") for the Horse project.
+This is the web-based offline key vault (a.k.a. "wallet").

 ## Running the Local Offline Vault